FlutterPortugal/FlutterWorkshop/workshop/exercises/basic-app/README.md

 ## Setup

 - Make sure when running ```flutter doctor``` all is okay, follow the insctrution in /setup-flutter if needed.
--

 ## Tasks
 1. Open folder ```my_app/``` with [Visual Studio Code](https://code.visualstudio.com/)
-2. Replace content of the file `my_app/lib/` with the `main.txt` in this folder.
+2. Replace the following content into your file `my_app/lib/`.

+<<< @/my_app/lib/exercises/basic-app/main.dart

-3. Open the file ```main.dart```
+1. Open the file ```main.dart```
-4. With a device or emulator connected.
+2. With a device or emulator connected.
-5. Press F5 or "Debug -> Start Debugging".
+3. Press F5 or "Debug -> Start Debugging".
-6. Check your device/emulator screen.
+4. Check your device/emulator screen.
-7. What do you see?
+5. What do you see?
-8. Change the texts for example of "Hello World" to something else and save the file.
+6. Change the texts for example of "Hello World" to something else and save the file.
-9. What happened after you saved?
+7. What happened after you saved?

 # Lessons Learned